Steven Spielberg's unrealized projects: Calvin and Hobbes

 In 1988, Spielberg requested to speak to cartoonist Bill Watterson about potentially making an animated film based on his popular daily comic strip Calvin and Hobbes.
 When Universal Press Syndicate tried to set up an appointment, Watterson immediately shut the idea down, as he was not interested in turning it into a movie.

 Who Discovered Roger Rabbit

-In 1989, Spielberg discussed with J. J. Abrams the possibility of making a sequel to the successful Who Framed Roger Rabbit.
-The sequel's plot would have been Roger Rabbit, Baby Herman, and Richie Davenport traveling west to seek Roger's mother, in the process meeting Jessica Krupnick (Roger's future wife), a struggling Hollywood actress.
+In 1989, Spielberg discussed with J. J. Abrams the possibility of making a prequel to the successful Who Framed Roger Rabbit.
+The prequel's plot would have been Roger Rabbit, Baby Herman, and Richie Davenport traveling west to seek Roger's mother, in the process meeting Jessica Krupnick (Roger's future wife), a struggling Hollywood actress.
 While Roger and Ritchie are enlisting in the Army, Jessica is kidnapped and forced to make pro-Nazi Germany broadcasts.
 The film would also have been the first true film from Amblin Entertainment's animation division Amblimation.
 However, after directing Schindler's List, Spielberg refused to direct any films satirizing the Nazis.